 - the plan, block, lot, or Alberta Township System legal land description with GPS co-ordinates (NAD83) or legal survey and

 - if more than one property is involved, the addresses for the source properties that were the original sources of contamination must be listed and any other affected adjacent lands.

 These elements must be submitted with a OneStop Record of Site Condition to be eligible for a Tier 2 compliance letter.
 There is no separate application form required for this closure option.

 - We share all closure applications on our Public Notice of Application page to encourage public participation in the approval process.

 - Anyone who believes they may be directly and adversely affected by an application can file a statement of concern (SOC).
 If we receive an SOC, it may take us longer to process the application.

 - For remediation certificate applications only, once we make a decision, we will post a notice on our Publication of Decision page.
 The remediation certificate and supporting documentation will be made available through our Products and Services Catalogue.

 Our decisions on remediation certificates are subject to our regulatory appeal process.
 An eligible person, as defined under section 36 of the Responsible Energy Development Act, may file a request for a regulatory appeal.

 We audit varying numbers of applications each year to confirm that the remediation certificate applications were complete, and that the submitted documentation indicates remediation success.
 A remediation certificate may be cancelled based on a substantiated complaint or the results of an audit.

-For questions about remediation, please contact our Customer Contact Centre.
+For questions about contamination closure applications, please contact our Customer Contact Centre.